4.5.2. Table View¶

 Sort Filter: If you have your table view sorted in either ascending or descending order by any of the columns, the sort filter will be displayed next.
 The sort filter will have the same name as the column that was used to sort the table, along with an embedded icon indicating the direction of the sort (ascending, or descending).
 The direction of the sort can be changed by toggling the embedded sort direction icon.
 The sort filter can be removed by clicking on the X icon within the sort filter.

 Search Filters: A search filter may be displayed next.
 The searches will by default have the same name as the column used to populate the table.
 The filters can be activated/inactivated by clicking on them to toggle their state.
-See Searching the Table for more information.
+See Record Sets for more information.

 Table filters provide linking options for how a table interacts with a filter chain.
-Once a filter has been created it can be turned on and off by clicking on it to toggle the color.
-The current filter based on the filter view is colored blue.
+Once a filter has been created it can be turned on and off by clicking the checkbox.
+The current filter based on the filter view is colored green.
 If this is toggled it will turn gray to indicate that it is inactive.

-This will open the Create [Record Type] Set dialog.
-See To create a variant set enter in a name, initials (abbreviation), choose a color and set the sample option.
+To create a Record Set click on the Record Set icon in the table view toolbar and select Create [Record Type] Set (ie Create Variant Set).
+This will open the Create [Record Type] Set dialog where you can enter in a name, initials (abbreviation), choose a color and set the sample option.

 Once a record set is created records can be added to the set by individually clicking on the box in the row for the record or by using options in the record set sub-menus.